Nature-Based Solutions for Coastal Hazards

 Continuing Education Credits

-This course offers six hours of certification maintenance credits through the American Institute of Certified Planners, as well as five core continuing education credits for certified floodplain managers through the Association of State Floodplain Managers.
+This course offers seven hours of certification maintenance credits through the American Institute of Certified Planners, as well as seven continuing education credits for certified floodplain managers through the Association of State Floodplain Managers.